 Unfortunately, about one in 100 mums who have a CVS will miscarry (ARC, 2019).

-Like CVS, amniocentesis is a diagnostic test that you’ll be offered if you have a higher risk of carrying a baby with a chromosomal or genetic abnormality.
+Like CVS, amniocentesis is a diagnostic test that you’ll be offered if you have a higher chance of carrying a baby with a chromosomal or genetic condition.
 It is carried out between 15 and 18 weeks.
 This is the safest time to have the test as there is more risk of miscarriage earlier in pregnancy (Payne, 2016).